Root Me Challenge - Decoding Hidden Messages in Tweets using Steganography

 Key Points

-How It Works
+How Steganography Works

-| Technique | Example | Detection Difficulty |
+| Technique | Method | Detection Difficulty |

 |---|---|---|

-| Text Steganography | Altering whitespace, using invisible Unicode characters, or semantic tricks | Medium |
+| Text Steganography | Hiding data in whitespace, Unicode characters, or capitalization patterns. | Medium |

-| Image Steganography | Modifying least significant bits (LSB) in pixel data | High |
+| Image Steganography | Modifying LSBs in pixel data or metadata. | High |

-| Audio Steganography | Embedding data in silent frequencies or phase shifts | Very High |
+| Audio Steganography | Embedding data in silent frequencies or phase shifts. | Very High |

 Practical Applications